cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 ## Implementation
 ### Module methods

 A critical component of the **autodiff** module is the ability to define functions and input variables.
 We use a model similar to sympy.
-As mentioned in the ‘how to use autodiff’ section of this document, variables, constants, and elementary functions will be defined in the autodiff module and these can be combined to make more complex functions.
+As mentioned in the ‘how to use autodiff’ section of this document, variables, constants, and elementary functions will be defined in the autodiff module and these can be combined to make composite functions.
 We make heavy use of operator overloading and implicit conversions to allow users to conveniently define their functions.

 Here are some example ways for a user to define a function object.